mostafa-meerzad/react-18-with-mosh/Note.md

 Since React is just a library and not a framework like Angular or Vue, and `Libraries` tend to be smaller and focused on specific tasks, while `Frameworks` are larger and provide a more complete infrastructure for application development, we often need other tools for concerns such as routing, state management, internationalization, form validation, etc.

+## Styling React Components with Bootstrap

+first install bootstrap by running `npm i bootstrap@version-number` then remove all the default boilerplate styles from your app then import **bootstrap.css** into your **main.jsx** file